Richmond Art Nouveau Wedding: Lesemann & Michael

 Lesemann and Michael met on an online dating website.
 They exchanged numbers and communicated briefly but never made official plans to meet up.
 A year lately, Lesemann revisited the website and low and behold, she had a message from Michael.
 He sent: "Hey, weren't we supposed to get dinner like a year ago?"
 So they then met up at Boka Tako and Lesemann's mom had to drop her off to meet her date, as her car was in the shop.
-But she made sure she was dropped off a few miles away in case he was waiting.
+But she made sure she was dropped off a few blocks away in case he was waiting.
 After drinks, they walked to Can Can Brasserie, a very popular spot in Richmond.
 It was crowded and busy, yet Lesemann said she noticed Michael didn't take his eyes off her the whole night.
 That night was the beginning of their love story.

 The Perfect Day

 The mood and theme for the day was a mixture of Art Nouveau as well as classic Hollywood.
 The brides mother, Becky designed the table settings, bouquets/floral arrangements, and even painted an original mural which was displayed in the garden.
 This added so much to the historic feel that was already there.
 The mural was inspired by the work of Toulouse-Lautrec.

 Family and friends that were there were very special to them, and made their day feel complete with their presence.
 The laughter and dancing were on top of the list of favorite things remembered.
 The photographer, Sound Snap Photo was able to capture some of the best memories throughout the day and evening.